fastify/fastify/docs/TypeScript.md

 ##### fastify.FastifyReply<[RawServer][RawServerGeneric], [RawReply][RawReplyGeneric], [ContextConfig][ContextConfigGeneric]>
 [src](./../types/reply.d.ts#L32)

 `FastifyReply` is a type definition that makes use of generic inheritance.
 The type is based on the [`RawReply`][RawReplyGeneric] generic and then adds additional properties through the [`FastifyReplyInterface`][FastifyReplyInterface] definition.
-If you need to add custom properties to the FastifyRequest object (such as when using the [`decorateReply`][DecorateReply] method) you need to use declaration merging on the interface ([`FastifyReplyInterface`][FastifyReplyInterface]) instead of this type.
+If you need to add custom properties to the FastifyRequest object (such as when using the `decorateReply` method) you need to use declaration merging on the interface ([`FastifyReplyInterface`][FastifyReplyInterface]) instead of this type.

 A basic example is provided in the [`FastifyReplyInterface`][FastifyReplyInterface] section.
 For a more detailed example check out the Learn By Example section: [Plugins](#plugins)